fahribamahtab/codepub-plant-workshop/guided.md

 }
 ```

-Once the code is uploaded, you should see readings update in real time on your digital plant. 🎉
+Once the code is uploaded, you should see readings update in real time on your digital plant.
+Well done!